How and Why Should You Soak Garlic Before Planting?

 SOAKING GARLIC IN WATER

-First and first, congratulations if you’ve never done this before and have had excellent results with your garlic.
+First and foremost, congratulations if you’ve never done this before and have had excellent results with your garlic.
 I’ve done the same.

-However, being a successful gardener necessitates keeping open to new ideas, even if we’ve always done things a certain way.
+However, being a successful gardener necessitates keeping an open mind to new ideas, even if we’ve always done things a certain way.

 And today’s suggestion is something that won’t hurt, but might surely help—and possibly even prevent a major calamity.